C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-About 20 minutes.
+- About 20 minutes
+- Predict the two failures out loud before they start (both will happen):
+  - Forgetting `chmod +x`

-Predict the two failures out loud before they start, because both will happen: forgetting `chmod +x`, and saving the file as `pre-commit.sh`.
-Naming both now saves a lot of hands going up.
+  - Saving the file as `pre-commit.sh`
+  - Naming both now saves a lot of hands going up

-Remind them `.git/hooks` is hidden, so their editor may need to be told to show hidden files, or they can edit it from the terminal.
+- Remind them `.git/hooks` is hidden - editor may need to be told to show hidden files, or edit from the terminal -->
--->

 ---